 • Geographic areas

-SEER statistics and the Division of Cancer Control and Population Sciences (DCCPS) data resources can be accessed on the DCCPS website.
+You can access SEER statistics and the Division of Cancer Control and Population Sciences (DCCPS) data resources on the DCCPS website.

-Epidemiology SEER - CAHPS The SEER-CAHPS data resource links data from NCI's Surveillance, Epidemiology and End Results (SEER) cancer registry program, the Centers for Medicare & Medicaid Services' (CMS) Medicare Consumer Assessment of Healthcare Providers and Systems (CAHPS®) patient experience surveys, and longitudinal Medicare claims data on utilization and costs of care for Fee-For-Service beneficiaries
+The SEER-CAHPS data resource links data from NCI’s Surveillance, Epidemiology and End Results (SEER) cancer registry program, the Centers for Medicare & Medicaid Services’ (CMS) Medicare Consumer Assessment of Healthcare Providers and Systems (CAHPS®) patient experience surveys, and longitudinal Medicare claims data on utilization and costs of care for Fee-For-Service beneficiaries.

-To request access to the data, email the required documents to NCISEERCAHPS@nih.gov.
+You can request data access by emailing the required documents to NCISEERCAHPS@nih.gov.

-Epidemiology SEER - MHOS The SEER-MHOS database links data from NCI’s Surveillance, Epidemiology and End Results (SEER) cancer registry program and the Centers for Medicare & Medicaid Services (CMS) Medicare Health Outcomes Survey (MHOS) that provides information about the health-related quality of life (HRQOL) of Medicare Advantage Organization (MAO) enrollees.
-The database is sponsored by the NCI and CMS.
+The SEER-MHOS database links data from NCI’s Surveillance, Epidemiology and End Results (SEER) cancer registry program and the Centers for Medicare & Medicaid Services (CMS) Medicare Health Outcomes Survey (MHOS) that provides information about the health-related quality of life (HRQOL) of Medicare Advantage Organization (MAO) enrollees.
+NCI and CMS sponsor the database.

 (dbGaP)

-dbGaP was developed to archive and distribute the data and results from studies that have investigated the interaction of genotype and phenotype in humans.
-Over 150 NCI studies are now registered in dbGaP.
-To request controlled access data in dbGaP, view our instructions on the Access Genomic Data page.
+NCI developed dbGaP to archive and distribute the data and results from studies that investigated the interaction of genotype and phenotype in humans.
+You can request controlled access to data from over 150 NCI studies by following the instructions.

-• CGCI data are available through the project data matrix
+• You can access CGCI data through the project data matrix.

-• Gene expression data files can be downloaded from an NCI-hosted FTP site
+• You can download gene expression data files from an NCI-hosted FTP site.

-Genomics Molecular Targets for Cancer Thousands of molecular targets have been measured in the NCI panel of 60 human tumor cell lines.
-You can search for a target of interest or you may browse through a list of targets.
+Researchers have measured thousands of molecular targets in the NCI panel of 60 human tumor cell lines.
+You can search for or browse through a list of targets.

 Measurements include: